What is a multi-threaded sales approach?

 Sales engagement platforms: Coordinate multi-channel outreach with sequencing tools and professional network sites

-Multi-threading is not optional for complex B2B sales in 2026.
+Multi-threading is not optional for complex B2B sales.
 The combination of accurate contact data, buying committee mapping, and coordinated outreach turns multi-threading from manual effort into repeatable process.